Mummy Confession: I have breastfed (and mixed fed) my three children, but the first run through was excruciating.

 Other things I’ve found useful-

 2. Lansinoh Therapearl Breast Therapy Discs: for warming or cooking for relief.
 Use it warm when you need to encourage milk and during pumping (use it with a pump!) or when you have clogged ducts to help relieve them, or cool when they are just sore and aching.
+(The Mumasil range also has warm and cool packs available, too)

 Whatever way you decide to feed your baby, be sure to take care of yourself and your bub the best way possible and see a relevant healthcare or other professional if you ever need any advice, help, tips, or referrals too some who can provide further information.